-This rule adds a new § 4006.7 to the premium rates regulation providing that the amount of the termination premium with respect to each applicable 12month period is the premium rate (generally \$1,250) times the number of participants, determined as of the day before the termination date, with a cross-reference from § 4006.3 (where the flat and variable premium rates are set forth).
+This rule would add a new § 4006.7 to the premium rates regulation providing that the amount of the termination premium with respect to each applicable 12-month period is the premium rate (generally \$1,250) times the number of participants, determined as of the day before the termination date, with a cross-reference from § 4006.3 (where the flat and variable premium rates are set forth).
 New § 4006.7(b) also explains the circumstances in which the termination premium rate is \$2,500 rather than \$1,250.
+In addition, the rule would add a new §4007.13 to the premium payment regulation (with a crossreference from § 4006.7), where the rest of the provisions about the termination premium are found.